-Pictured above are a few photos from this year’s Engineering and Computing Career Fair.
+Engineering and Computing Career Fair.
 Many employers and students who attended considered this year's fair a success!
-For more information on the Engineering and Computing Fair, please follow this link.
+For more information on upcoming Engineering and Computing Fair, please follow this link.

 Calvin Alumn, Tim Lieuwen '95, now faculty at Georgia Tech

 A lifelong love of engines and fire has brought Tim Lieuwen to captain a place that, in his words, "is developing innovative, sustainanble solutions for the most pressing energy problems facing our country and the world".
 Continue reading full article.

 It's a Bird, It's a Plane, It's a Quadcopter!
 (Jan 2013)

 Engineering students at Calvin College were recently challenged during a three-week only course to design and make quadcopters.
 These devices are designed to be unmanned and remote-controlled.
 One unique device that students got to use, was a new 3D printer which actually produces acrylic parts and pieces.
 Fox 17 had the coverage as they visited the campus of Calvin College to view this first-hand.
 See the video below for the story.

 Read more about this story on Fox 17's Website: fox17online.com/calvinengineering

 Quadcopters are up in the air!
 (Jan 2014)

 Engineering students successfully built their quadcopters in Mobile Robotic Systems course offered in January 2014.
 All of the team flew their quads and had fun.

 Professor Ned Nielsen Opens Doors - And a Global View For Hundreds Of Engineering Students